 #1 – Gap and Go Strategy

-The first morning gap pattern we will discuss is the gap and go strategy.
+The first morning gap trading pattern we will discuss is the gap and go strategy.

 The gap and go strategy starts with a bullish gap on the opening bell, followed by a further price increase.
 It is crucial that the trading volumes are high at the time of the gap.
 After the gap, volumes will decrease, but still will be relatively high.